Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Initializing a Git repository_

-1. Return to the Command Prompt window and make sure you're still in the directory that you created for the project (the directory that was just placed under source control).
+1. Return to the Command Prompt window and make sure you're still in the "Intellipix" directory that you created for the project (the directory that was just placed under source control).
 Then execute the following command to initialize the project.
 When prompted for an author name, enter your name.

 	<pre>
 	npm init -y